datatweets/software-eng-bootcamp/lesson-01/introduction-to-software-engineering.md

 - **Reusability and DRY eliminate duplication**: Creating reusable components saves development time and reduces bugs.
 Every piece of knowledge should have a single, authoritative representation in your system [5].

 - **KISS and YAGNI prevent over-engineering**: Simple solutions are easier to understand and maintain.
 Build what you need now, not what you might need someday.
 Add complexity only when requirements justify it [5].

+- **SOLID principles work synergistically** to create maintainable object-oriented systems.
+Each principle addresses different aspects of design but they reinforce each other to produce flexible, testable code.

+- **Single Responsibility Principle ensures each class has one reason to change**, creating focused components that are easier to understand, test, and modify independently.

+- **Open/Closed Principle enables extending systems without modifying existing code** by depending on abstractions and using polymorphism to add new behavior.

+- **Liskov Substitution Principle guarantees that subclasses can replace their parent classes** without breaking functionality, making inheritance hierarchies reliable and polymorphism actually work as intended.

+- **Interface Segregation Principle prevents interface bloat** by creating focused interfaces that match specific client needs, ensuring implementations only depend on methods they actually use.

+- **Dependency Inversion Principle decouples high-level business logic from low-level implementation details** by having both depend on abstractions, creating flexible systems where infrastructure can change without affecting business rules.

+- **SOLID complements core engineering concepts** of modularity, abstraction, encapsulation, and reusability, providing specific guidance for object-oriented design decisions.

+- **Apply SOLID pragmatically**—these principles guide design but shouldn't create unnecessary complexity.
+Use them when the problem justifies the abstraction, not dogmatically in all code.

 - **Engineering principles work together**: Modularity, abstraction, encapsulation, and reusability complement each other.
 Apply them consistently to create professional-quality software that stands the test of time.